vikbert/macup/docs/extra.md

-jb # Extra changes to make to OS X
+# Extra changes to make to OS X

 ## Disable Diagnostics